jrs0/hbr_uhbw/pyhbr/docs/design.md

 !!! note

     This table only contains codes that are in a code group (i.e. the function making `codes` should filter out codes not in any group).
 If all codes are required, make a code group "all" which contains every code.
-Codes are duplicated in the `codes` table if they are in more than one group (take care when counting rows).
+Note that codes occupy multiple rows in the `codes` table if they are in more than one group (take care when counting rows).
+In these cases, a duplicate code is identified by having the same `code`, `position` and `type` values, but a different group.

+#### Demographics

+Demographic information is stored in a table called `demographics`, which has the following columns:

+* `patient_id` (`str`, Pandas index): the unique patient identifier
+* `gender` (`category`): One of "male", "female", or "unknown".

 ## Saving Results